-This is a federally funded program that helps first-generation, low-income and at-risk high school students in Ferry and Stevens counties to gain the academic skills and motivation they need to be successful in school and life.
+This is a federally funded program that helps first-generation, low-income and at-risk high school students in Stevens county to gain the academic skills and motivation they need to be successful in school and life.
 Learn more about the Upward Bound program.

 Business & Economic Development